 As for the environment inside your room, change has been in the air—literally.
-Enforcement of the no-smoking law is not always perfect, but at least now you’ll have a valid complaint if your room smells like stale smoke.
-Amenities have improved, with virtually every hotel now equipped with cable TV (meaning CNN and BBC news in English)—often high-definition screens, minibars, in-room safes, and wireless Internet access (though not always free).
+Enforcement of the no-smoking law is taken fairly seriously, with few hotels risking the ire of guests well aware of the laws.
+Amenities have improved, with virtually every hotel now equipped with cable TV (meaning CNN and BBC news in English)—high-definition screens, minibars, in-room safes, and free wireless Internet access.
 Another recent change is the increasing availability of air-conditioning in both hotels and restaurants—a godsend in the canicules (dog days) of July and August.
 One thing that hasn’t changed, however, is the lack of elbow room.
 Indoor spaces—from bed and bathrooms to elevators—may feel cramped to those not used to life on a European scale.
 If you’re looking for enough room to spread out multiple suitcases, book a suite in one of the city’s luxurious palace-like hotels.

 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More